Is Thailand safe for tourists?

 - A lot of tourists are staying away so nothing is too crowded.
 Anything you want to do will be easier and more pleasant.

 - Things are cheaper.
 Just have a look on any hotel booking site and you’ll see 4 star hotels in Bangkok for about $35 a night.

 - Many of the local people I’ve met this week who work in tourism are grateful for the travellers who are still coming to Thailand and will go out of their way to help you and prove their country is safe.

 From all the reports of other travellers I’ve spoken to, other Thai destinations outside Bangkok have not been affected by the political situation at all but are also cutting prices and offering special deals.

-I should just add a few final comments before I finish up.
 I have been very careful not to express an opinion about the political situation itself.
 While there appear to be some worrying aspects like the stifling of freedom of the press and association, the situation is complicated and I am not in a position to give an educated view.

 For now, though, I am loving being here again and am very glad I decided to come regardless.